tezos/tezos-mirror/docs/developer/contributing.rst

   are more important than others.
 It gives an important guidance to the developer to improve their work incrementally.

+- When you consider that a fix is important but should not prevent the current MR to be merged (e.g., because it adds a sufficient amount of useful new features), you may suggest creating a follow-up issue.
+  If the place in the code that needs to be fixed later is clear, you may also suggest marking it with a :ref:`FIXME comment <fixme_comments>`.

 - Take the developer's opinion into consideration: Imposing a particular design choice out of personal preferences and without a real explanation will incentivize the developer to be a passive executor instead of a creative agent.